AliiAhmadi/persian_speech_to_text/README.md

 # Whisper Fine-Tuning Project

 This project focuses on fine-tuning the [Whisper](https://github.com/openai/whisper) model for automatic speech recognition (ASR).
 The goal is to enhance the performance of Whisper on a custom dataset by using transfer learning and optimizing model parameters.
-The project leverages the Hugging Face `transformers` library for training and evaluation.
+The project uses a Jupyter Notebook for fine-tuning, training, and evaluating the model, leveraging the Hugging Face `transformers` library.

 ## Features